jk-fisher/the_viney_agency/_authors/jackson_andrew.md

 instagram: null
 image: /images/author_images/jackson_andrew.jpg
 book_releases:
-  - book_title: We Need Snowflakes
-  - book_title: The Long War
+  - book_title: 1973 - Rock At The Crossroads
-  - book_title: Fake
 ---
 Andrew Jackson has written for Yahoo!
 Movies, music magazines such as Burn Lounge and Mean Streets, and copy edited the Hollywood monthly Ingenue.
 He also directed and co-wrote the feature film The Discontents (2004) starring Perry King and Amy Madigan.